mb09/preface-bnb/README.md

-Hey everyone, this is an example for the final project.
+Hey everyone, this is an example for the final project. (working in progress)

 ---------